lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 ## Changes in light stage

-Prior to reviewing the changes in the `LightingRender` class, we will examine the changes in the shaders so we can better understand the modifications required in that class.
+Prior to reviewing the changes in the `LightRender` class, we will examine the changes in the shaders so we can better understand the modifications required in that class.
 The vertex shader (`light_vtx.glsl`) does not need to be modified at all, the changes will affect the fragment shader (`light_frg.glsl`).
 Let's dissect the changes.
 First, we will define a set of specialization constants:

 ```glsl
 ...